 Styling

-For vector and raster data eodash uses a shared JSON style definition with use of OpenLayers flat style and JSON Form definition language as extended by the EOxElement eox-jsonform and eox-layercontrol-legend
+For both vector and raster data, eodash uses a shared JSON style definition with use of OpenLayers flat style and JSON Form definition language as extended by the EOxElement eox-jsonform and eox-layercontrol-legend

 Vector styling